thegeek-sys/Vault/Class/Cybersecurity/Cryptographic concepts.md

 The primary advantage is that they are almost always faster and use far less code.
 A pseudorandom stream is one that is unpredictable without knowledge of the input key

 ---
-## Cryptographic hash function
-![[Pasted image 20251009225137.png|320]]

-The purpose of a hash function is to produce a “fingerprint” of a file, message, or other block of data.
-It generates a set of $k$ bits from a set of $L$ bits

-The result of applying a hash function is called **hash value**, or message digest, or checksum

 ## Message authentication
 The message authentication is used to verify if a message has not been altered and that comes from the real legitimate sender

 ### Message authentication without confidentiality
 Message encryption by itself does not provide a secure form of authentication, but we can solve it by combining authentication and confidentiality in a single algorithm

 Typically message authentication is separate from message encryption

+### Cryptographic hash function
+![[Pasted image 20251009225137.png|320]]

+The purpose of a hash function is to produce a “fingerprint” of a file, message, or other block of data.
+It generates a set of $k$ bits from a set of $L$ bits

+The result of applying a hash function is called **hash value**, or message digest, or checksum

+#### Properties of a hash function aimed at authentication
+- can be applied to a block of data of any size
+- produces a fixed length output
+- $H(x)$ is relatively easy to compute for any given $x$
+- one-way or pre-image resistance → computationally infeasible to find $x$ such that $H(x)=h$
+- computationally infeasible to find $y\neq x$ such that $H(y)=H(x)$
+- collision resistant → computationally infeasible to find any pair $(x,y)$ such that $H(x)=H(y)$

+#### Security of hash functions
+There are two approaches to attacking a secure hash function:
+- exploit logical weakness in the algorithm
+- strength of hash function depends solely on the length of the hash code produces by the algorithm

+SHA is the most widely used hash algorithm

+>[!tip] Additional secure hash function applications
+>- hash of a password is stored by an operating system
+>- store $H(F)$ for each file on a system and secure the hash values

 ### Message Authentication Code
 The **Message Authentication Code** (*MAC*) is typically a part of the result of applying an encryption algorithm to a message then attached to the message and used by the receiver to assure authentication